rocher/mold/docs/index.md

 `optional` and `mandatory`.
 This provides different error handling when Mold encounters an undefined variable.

+### Text filters

+Text filters are functions that can be applied during variable substitution for additional text transformation.
+There a several predefined text filters covering a wide range of uses cases.
+Additionally, with the mold library it is possible to define your custom text filters.

 ### Source file name substitution

 Variable substitution can be applied also in the source file name.
 The syntax